Suunto D4i Novo Dive Computer Review

 Pros and Cons

-No product is perfect and the Suunto D4i certainly isn’t either.
-However, it is a great dive computer for the money and suits entry level as well as medium experienced divers well.
+No product is perfect and this one certainly isn’t either.
+However, it is a great scuba diving computer for the money and suits entry level as well as medium experienced divers well.

 - Compact and light design which makes it easy to use and wear even when used as a day-to-day watch